KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ---

-### 9.4 The Role of UPSI — On Pre-Intelligence and the Condition of Mind
+### 9.4 The Role of UPSI — On Meta-Intelligence and the Condition of Mind

 **UPSI — Unknown Principle Supra-Intelligence**
 Corresponds to **Zenon** — the Unknown,